archan937/stack_tracy/README.md

 **Note**: Make sure you have the `sinatra` and `stack_tracy` gems installed.

-Open the Sinatra application in your browser at [http://localhost:4567](http://localhost:4567) and open [http://localhost:4567/tracy](http://localhost:4567/tracy) afterwards and you're done! ^^
+Open the Sinatra application in your browser at [http://localhost:4567](http://localhost:4567) and open [http://localhost:4567/tracy](http://localhost:4567/tracy) afterwards and the complete stack tree will be displayed in your browser! ^^

 ### Taking more control

 I can imagine that you don't want to hook into every Sinatra request.
 So you can pass a block which will be yielded before every request.
-The request will traced when it does not return either `false` or `nil`:
+The request will traced when it does **note** return either `false` or `nil`:

     use StackTracy::Sinatra do |path, params|
       path == "/" #=> only trace "http://localhost:4567"
     end

 Also, you can determine what StackTracy has to do after the request has finished.
-It resembled the invocation of `stack_tracy`.
+It resembles the invocation of `stack_tracy`.
 The following will dump every request into the current directory:

     use StackTracy::Sinatra, "."